 There is a direct link between freedom and humility, demonstrated by the life of God’s Son.
-Paul described Jesus in his letter to the Philippians, city dwellers in Eastern Macedonia.
-Here is what he wrote:
+Jesus knew the secret of relinquishing power and not holding on to any privileges.
+Paul described the nature of Jesus in a letter to the Philippians in East Macedonia, and here are his remarks (Philippians 2:5-8):

-Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
+“In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death — even death on a cross!”

-Humility got a bad rep through false humility – however, wherever there’s fraud, the original is not very far, so all we need to do is keep looking!
-We sense false humility when we hear people describe themselves as doormats.
-That’s no humility, that’s spreading lies about oneself.
-Nobody is born a doormat, and nobody should become one either.
-When Jesus was asked who He was, He did not answer: I’m a doormat.
+Don’t let false humility deter you – wherever there is fraud, the original is not far away; so all we need to do is keep looking.
+We recognize false humility in people acting like doormats.
+That’s not what humility is all about.
+When Jesus was asked who He was, He did not answer: “I’m a doormat.”
 He answered (all quotes taken from John’s Gospel):

 “I am the bread of life.
 I am the light of the world.
 I am the good shepherd.
 I am God’s Son.
 I am the resurrection and the life.”